 My favorite dish at Patio was Chef Vira’s fried rice with onion, chili, shrimp, and egg, which can be eaten together with a choice of mustard beef, pan-fried fish, duck in orange sauce, or chicken with mushroom sauce.

 But my absolute favorite dining outlet at the resort is Biscuit, a bakery-café offering homemade bites—like their delicious macarons—and a selection of premium teas and coffees.
 Mosaic, the all-day dining Thai cuisine restaurant; the Lobby Lounge, particularly suitable for afternoon tea or evening cocktails; and Splash Pool Bar & Beach BBQ, for poolside refreshments—together with prompt and convenient room service—complete the resort’s F&B outlets.

 Phuket Panwa offers several water activities such as kayaking, snorkeling, and sailing.
-I tried the stand-up paddleboard in order to take a closer look to the colorful beach houses that look so nice from the beach.
-And it was indeed interesting to see them, and a jellyfish the size of a football (the largest I’d even seen in my life!), as well as the smiling villager who said, “Sawasdee krub” when I paddled past him watching him fish with a rudimentary net held together with Coca-Cola bottles and the water up to his chest.
+I tried the stand-up paddleboard in order to take a closer look at the colorful vacation houses that look so nice from the beach.
+And it was indeed interesting to see them, and a jellyfish the size of a football (the largest I’d ever seen in my life!), as well as the smiling villager who said, “Sawasdee krub” when I paddled past him watching him fish with a rudimentary net held together with Coca-Cola bottles and the water up to his chest.

 Phuket Panwa has three meeting rooms on the resort’s top floor, and it’s also commonly reserved for weddings.
 As for my little holiday there, it was blissful.
 How could it not be when it felt like being at home, but at the beach.